Writing an ESL teaching resume can be difficult if you don’t know what is important to include and exclude.

 Depending on the student population in the school district, some areas may have only one ESL teacher.
 While ESL jobs are easier to find than jobs in other educational areas, it is still important to present a well-organized, professional persona.

 This will help communicate you are the person the school district should choose for the ESL program.
 Teaching ESL can be a large responsibility.
-Schools are not going to be eager to place that responsibility on your shoulders if you do not look like someone who can handle the load.
+Schools will not be eager to place that responsibility on your shoulders if you do not look like someone who can handle the load.